ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/Installation_ScheduledLibrarySync.md

 # How to set up scheduled library sync

-This document contains information on how to set-up **SAP Solution Manager** service to run a scheduled library synchronization.
+This document contains information on how to set up **SAP Solution Manager** service to run a scheduled library synchronization.

 ## 1. Using Windows Task Scheduler for on premise installations